-The initial field investigation at Area 3 was performed in August and September of 1995 as part of a Remedial Investigation (RI) being performed at Area 2.
+The initial field investigation at Area 3 was performed in August and September of 1995 as part of a RI being performed at Area 2.
 Explorations were conducted at Area 3 based upon potential soil staining observed in historical photographs.
 Because of contamination detected during the 1995 RI, further investigation was planned and performed at Area 3 during the fall of 1996 to characterize the contaminant source area and define contaminant distribution.
 Based upon regulatory comments additional sampling was performed in the spring of 1998 to further delineate the downgradient extent of contamination.

 2.2.1.1 RI Field Analytical Soil Results.
 A total of eight test pits were excavated at Area 3, 57E-95-21X through 57E-95-24X in 1995 and 57E-96-28X through 57E-96-31 X in 1996.
-Forty soil samples were collected from the test pits for on-site analysis of BTEX select VOCs, and TPHC.
-Soil samples were collected based upon visual evidence and/or PID screening.
+Forty soil samples were collected from the test pits for on-site analysis of benzene, toluene, ethylbenzene, and xylenes (BTEX), select volatile organic compounds (VOCs), and total petroleum hydrocarbons (TPHC).
+Soil samples were collected based upon visual evidence and/or photoionization detector (PID) screening.

-Detected VOCs included chlorobenzene, ethylbenzene, m/p-xylene, o-xylene, chloroform and naphthalene (technically an SVOC but calibrated for in the field lab).
+Detected VOCs included chlorobenzene, ethylbenzene, m/p-xylene, o-xylene, chloroform and naphthalene (technically a semivolatile organic compound (SVOC) but calibrated for in the field lab).
 The VOCs were detected mainly in the vicinity of test pits 57E-95-24X and 57E-96-28X through 57E-96-31X.
-The maximum observed VOC concentrations were found in the 10 feet below ground surface (bgs) sample from 57E-96-31X with ethylbenzene reported at 8,800 μ g/kg, m/p-xylene at 26,000 μ g/kg, o-xylene at 9,900 μ g/kg, and naphthalene at an estimated ("J" qualified) concentration of 12,000 μ g/kg.
+The maximum observed VOC concentrations were found in the 10 feet below ground surface (bgs) sample from 57E-96-31X with ethylbenzene reported at 8,800 micrograms per kilogram (μ g/kg), m/p-xylene at 26,000 μ g/kg, o-xylene at 9,900 μ g/kg, and naphthalene at an estimated ("J" qualified) concentration of 12,000 μ g/kg.

-Soil samples from AOC 57 Area 3 were also analyzed for total petroleum hydrocarbon (TPHC) (USEPA Method 418.1) and gasoline range organics (GRO) (1995 samples only).
-TPHC was detected in 26 soil samples with a maximum concentration that exceeded the detection limit of 63,000 mg/kg at 4 feet bgs in 47E-96-31X.
+Soil samples from AOC 57 Area 3 were also analyzed for TPHC (USEPA Method 418.1) and gasoline range organics (GRO) (1995 samples only).
+TPHC was detected in 26 soil samples with a maximum concentration that exceeded the detection limit of 63,000 milligrams per kilogram (mg/kg) at 4 feet bgs in 57E-96-31X.